lupusorina/lupusorina.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We presented our work "Vision-Based Detection of Uncooperative Targets and Components on Small Satellites" at the Small Satellite Conference in Utah.
+**August 7th, 2024:** We presented our work "Vision-Based Detection of Uncooperative Targets and Components on Small Satellites" at the Small Satellite Conference in Utah.
 Joint work with The Aerospace Corporation.